QLeelulu/goku/README.md

 #goku

-  goku is a Web Mvc Framework mostly like ASP.NET MVC.
+  goku is a Web Mvc Framework for golang, mostly like ASP.NET MVC.

 ##Route